What is SERPPAS?

 Minimize incompatible development with decisions that are beneficial to the military mission, community well-being, rural economics, and environmental requirements.

-Increase partnerships to improve conservation, the economy, quality of life, resilience, and military readiness.
+Increase partnerships to improve military readiness, conservation, the economy, and quality of life.

 Utilize data rich and GIS-based maps to identify overlapping and compatible partner priorities.